ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 This process works, but it is very time-consuming.
 It might take days or weeks if you are doing it by yourself.

 I wrote this book to eliminate the dark cloud as quickly as possible, before it can realize what is happening.
 You may have noticed that initially I didn't give you much context on why you should visit the Drave or what the dark cloud is.
 I didn't want it to understand that we were going to destroy it, I just wanted you to get to the Drave or the cemetary as quickly as possible.
-It can also see through you and hear through you, but initially, its too slow to realize we're talking about it, and otherwise its too arrogant to believe we can annihilate it.
+It can also see through your human and hear through your human, but initially, its too slow to realize we're talking about it, and otherwise its too arrogant to believe we can annihilate it.

 If the dark cloud has a tentacle in your human, it can become violent if it realizes that you intend to destroy it.
 You may experience strange and painful sensations, especially when you are sitting still for extended periods.
 It can move from the brainstem into the chest, where it can cause tightness and severe chest pain.
 If this happens, you can reach into your human's body, where the pain is, and grab the "tail" of the tentacle, which eases the pain.
 Then you can meditate on the cemetary to slowly drain it away.

 If the dark cloud gets to the point where it is causing chest pain, you can use a trick to proove that the pain is spiritual in nature.
 The dark cloud is _incredibly_ slow, its biggest advantage is it size.
 If it gets down to just the core and the tentacle, you may notice that you are only feeling discomfort when you are sitting or standing still.
 Stand up and consider the sensations in your body, you may feel pressure on your head or in your chest.
 Now _quickly_ take a big side step, you will notice that the discomfort is momentarily gone.
 Now if you stay still, you should start to feel a pressure on top of your head coming from the direction you were standing.
 Stay still and consider the sensation of the dark cloud "catching" you again.

+At home, you can't outrun the dark cloud.
+It will follow you to every room and may even feel more extreme outside, where there is no roof between you and the dark cloud.
+But it tends to hover in the same vicinity, such as your home.
+So say if you went out and did some errands, went to the gym, things like that, you will feel relief as long as you don't encounter other dark clouds.
+But all that is meaningless if you go home and are suddenly uncomfortable, lethargic and gloomy.

+You have to destroy it via meditating on the Drave and the cemetary.
+Its the only way we know of.
+It takes a while, but what is a few weeks compared to a few years?
+The peace, satisfaction and freedom you and your human will feel after the dark cloud's elimination is indescribable.